Nostalgia of Monte de Guirim

 What probably is not known is how some of those great monikers for a particular student were initiated, and to whom the original coinage would primarily be attributed to.
 Were they the creations of just one person?
 Or did a talented bunch of name-callers have a under-cover board meeting during the afternoon recess under the cool shade of the cashew trees down the hill before they set about inventing a descriptive alias for someone else?
 And then, did this secret, undercover moniker-naming group cast votes on the decided recipient of the nickname?
 I do not know.
 Although I knew the student who coined my own nickname, and who I clearly remember to this day, he is still the same – my good old buddy and still keeps in touch with me, though not by my nickname.
 Others, perhaps may be unaware of the master creators of the students’ aliases of the times gone by.

 An above all, neither were the Fathers, Brothers and Teachers spared by the students without being re-christened by their fair share of the fraternity of the designer nicknames prevailing in those times either.
-Of course, these were only mischievously whispered, and meant for amusement to be shared only among themselves.
+Of course, these were only mischievously whispered, and meant for amusement to be shared only among the students.
 Surely they would never dare call the teachers by a name other than a respectful ‘Sir’, ‘Father’ or ‘Brother’.

 I am certain the tradition of nicknames is still carried on up to this day atop the arboreal surroundings of St. Anthony’s High School, Monte de Guirim.